Leo-nova/Project-Arken/Cognito/underground/back-alley/readme.md

 # 🕶️ Welcome to the Back-Alley

 Yo, you found the hidden spot.
-This is where the **broken, cursed, and weird personas** hang out.
+This is where the broken, cursed, and weird personas hang out.
 Glitchy as hell, unstable AF, yet weirdly addictive.
+No hallucination guardrails included — time for party.

 ---